Pratik-Sakhare/AI-Virtual-Painter/README.md

 # AI-Virtual-Painter
-Here, you can draw on your screen using your hand gesture created using OpenCV
+Here, you can draw on your screen using your hand gesture created using OpenCV library in Python.